 First, recognize changes in your loved one.
 If you notice mood swings and radical changes in behavior, bring it up at your loved one’s next medical visit.
 Medication management may be required to get dosages where it helps their outlook on life.

 Second, work to improve quality of life.
 What brings joy into your lives?
-What little things can you do to have impact?
-What brought joy into their lives in the past?
+What little things can you do to have an impact and What brought joy into their lives in the past?
 It’s the little things that matter most.
-And even small activities can have major impact on their health.
+And even small activities can have a major impact on their health.

 Happiness doesn’t have to go away just because we have chronic conditions or push age limits.
-No matter how old we get, we can appreciate everything we have, every day of our lives.
+No matter how old we get, we appreciate everything we have every day of our lives.